ooo-dev-code/Backend-Projects/README.md

 <h1><u>SCHOOL INTERFACE PROJECT</u></h1>

 This is a school website with students and workers.
-In there, I used the permissions and
+In there, I used the permissions and learned more about